FhpMoura/FhpMoura/README.md

 # 👩‍💻 Moura's Developer Profile 👨‍💻

 ## About Me
 Hey there! 👋 I'm Moura, a software developer with a passion for automation and making things work seamlessly.
-I thrive on coding in Python and Visual Basic (.vba/.vbs), crafting solutions that simplify tasks and enhance efficiency.
+I thrive on coding in Python, crafting solutions that simplify tasks and enhance efficiency.

 ### Work Experience
 - **Intern at COPEL Distribuição**